 To provide protection for the soil surface, consider combining this treatment with:

 Plans and Details:

-Example of how to specify the use of Incorporate Materials on the project plans:
+The image below is an example of how to specify the incorporation of various materials on project plans:

 - Typically $0.35/SF (2013).

 This study establishes parameters for compost use based on performance criteria including soil type, climate, slope length and steepness, aspect, and location.
 The research addresses how compost affects water quality and erosion, and how compost improves the establishment of permanent vegetation cover.

 Regeneration of Nitrogen Fertility in Disturbed Soils Using Compost